jslar28/Exam-Project-Databases-for-Developers/README.md

         - Go to "Security"
         - Under "Server Authentication", click SQL Server and Windows Authentication
         - Hit OK
-    Note, you might have to change the "config" variable in ./backend/db.js to match a user on your system
+    Note, you might have to change the variables in ./backend/env.js to match a user on your system